nicola/js-gossip-cyclon/README.md

 This implements the Cyclon gossip protocol [1] for membership management.

-##### Cyclon in _simple language_
+##### Gossip in _simple language_

 Imagine you have big group of people and you want to tell everybody something.
 You could _broadcast_ a message by talking to each of them individually, or you could just talk to some (this is called gossip), telling them to tell other people.

+![Gossip protocols by Virginia Alonso](https://github.com/nicola/js-gossip-cyclon/blob/master/cartoon.png)

+> Illustration by [@virginialonso](https://github.com/virginialonso)

+##### Cyclon in _simple language_

 Cyclon is a simple gossip protocol that ensures that every peer in the network gets connected with the network of peers, without being connected to every single one.
 This is done by peers keeping a list of neighbors (small compared to the network) and at every interval, ask the neighbor that has been the longest in a peer list of neighbors (this is called partial view), to exchange some neighbors.

-![Gossip protocols by Virginia Alonso](https://github.com/nicola/js-gossip-cyclon/blob/master/cartoon.png)

-> Illustration by [@virginialonso](https://github.com/virginialonso)

 ## Cyclon